Uber Accident Lawyer & Lyft Accident Attorney in Douglasville, GA

 But the fact remains that anytime someone is on the road – be it as a driver or a passenger in a ridesharing vehicle – there exists the likelihood of a car accident and resulting injuries and damages.
-If a passenger is injured while making use of Uber’s services, below are examples of the parties that can be held accountable, depending on the circumstances:
+If a passenger is injured while making use of Uber’s services the services a qualified Uber accident lawyer may be required.
+Below are examples of the parties that can be held accountable, depending on the circumstances:

 If the company’s driver caused the accident, and the company’s insurance refuses to cover the passenger’s costs, the passenger can attempt to file a claim the driver’s own personal insurance policy.
 But, be aware that a great deal of personal policies will not cover drivers if they are driving other people in exchange for payment.
 Therefore, the passenger may need to file a claim against the driver him or herself to seek compensation.